stevekanger/impact-to-voice-extension/README.md

-# Copy Paste Tel Links Extension
+# Impact To Google Voice Extension

-This extension is for me to be able to copy and paste tel links from impact to google voice with just a right click.
+This extension is for me to be able to send tel links from impact to google voice with just a right click.